 - Be a Listening Ear

 Sometimes a simple check-in with students can make all the difference to improving their well-being.
 Make a point to welcome students and ask how they are doing.
 Give them a way to communicate with you one-on-one — during set office hours, through email or text message, etc. Showing students that you care about them will build trust, improve their cooperation, and boost achievement.

 High school students have likely developed peer relationship skills, which you can leverage to help students succeed.
 Establish a peer mentor program where juniors and seniors coach freshmen.
 Ninth graders will benefit from interacting with student role models, and ALL students will increase confidence and their ability to build meaningful relationships.

 Teaching students self-efficacy helps them accept who they are and learn to celebrate their differences.
 The ability to be confident in their capacity to react to everyday situations also teaches students to advocate for themselves and believe in their own ability to succeed.
 Here are some activities to increase students’ self-efficacy throughout the year.

 Start the school year with conferences or an open-house to establish open lines of communication with students’ parents or caregivers and introduce them to SEL.
 Parents and guardians can be powerful allies in helping students remain on-track throughout the year.
 Enlist their support for things like homework assistance and regular attendance, and also to reinforce SEL constructs you are including in daily instruction.

 Ninth grade is a critical time for students and can pave the path for success or failure.
 Give students the support they need by building their social-emotional skills.
-Contact our SEL experts to learn more about how to support the transition from middle to high school with SEL.
+Contact our SEL experts through the form below to learn more about how to support the transition from middle to high school with SEL.